 A set of utilities is available for carrying out administration tasks such as backing up a database.
 Utilities are useful for including in batch files for repeated use.

-Ger For more information about administration utilities, see "Database Administration Utilities" on page 435 of the book ASA Database Administration Guide.
+For more information about administration utilities, see "Database Administration Utilities" [ASA Database Administration Guide, page 455].

 Availability of components